Johan Furstner: Pre-World War II

 In 1935, Furstner became commanding officer of the coastal defense ship HNLMS Hertog Hendrik.
 He received a promotion to rear admiral (schout-bij-nacht) on 1 January 1936, and on 1 July 1936 he became Chief of the Naval Staff in the Ministry of Defence.
 In this capacity he received a promotion to vice admiral (vice-admiraal) on 1 January 1938 and was the central figure in Dutch naval planning and operations in the years immediately preceding World War II.
 Furstner viewed the Royal Netherlands Navy force in the Netherlands East Indies — three light cruisers, two torpedo cruisers, 12 destroyers, and 18 submarines — as inadequate for the defense of the islands.
 After learning of the German Kriegsmarine′s plans to operate three Deutschland-class Panzerschiffe (armored ships, nicknamed "pocket battleships" by the British) and two Scharnhorst-class battleships (often called "battlecruisers") and employ them in commerce raiding in a future war with the United Kingdom — a concept of operations intended to force the British Royal Navy to spread its capital ships out to escort convoys and weaken its main battlefleet, thereby deterring the British from entering a war against Germany — Furstner began to advocate the Dutch procurement of three battlecruisers for similar use against the Japanese in East Asia.
-Rsther than rely on submarine ambushes as had been anticipated for 25 years, he planned to use the new battlecruisers in a more ambitious and risky version of Rambonnet's "risk theory," employing the battlecruisers in attacks on Japanese supply lines, the threat of which, in combination with the capabilities of the Royal Navy and United States Navy, he believed would deter Japan from attacks on the Netherlands East Indies.
+Rather than rely on submarine ambushes as had been anticipated for 25 years, he planned to use the new battlecruisers in a more ambitious and risky version of Rambonnet's "risk theory," employing the battlecruisers in attacks on Japanese supply lines, the threat of which, in combination with the capabilities of the Royal Navy and United States Navy, he believed would deter Japan from attacks on the Netherlands East Indies.

 Furstner submitted a note in December 1938 about naval defense needs in the Netherlands East Indies calling for the construction of the three battlecruisers and he and his supporters began openly campaigning for the adoption of his new version of a "risk theory" strategy in 1939.
 The effort was successful, and on 17 February 1939 the Dutch Ministry of Defence proposed the construction of the three battlecruisers, envisioning 26,000-ton ships armed with nine 28 cm guns constructed in Nazi Germany and exploring design details in consultation with the German Kriegsmarine until as late as April 1940.